CZ-NIC/knot/doc/man_keymgr.rst

   Key used for signing.

 **retire_active**
-  Key still used for singing, but another key is active (only for KSK or algorithm rollover).
+  Key still used for signing, but another key is active (only for KSK or algorithm rollover).

 **retire**
   Key still published, but no longer used for signing.